 - One course in Mathematics

 - Two courses in Natural Science (Biology, Chemistry, Geology and Geophysics, Physics)

 - Two courses in Social Science (Psychology in Education, Economics, Political Science, Psychology, Sociology)

 - One course in Writing

 View a listing of courses that satisfy the University Core Curriculum requirements.

 University Language Requirement

-In the College of Arts and Sciences students may demonstrate proficiency as follows:
+In Arts and Sciences students may demonstrate proficiency as follows:

 • By successful completion of the course work for second semester intermediate level in a modern or classical foreign language or one course beyond the intermediate level.

 • By achieving a score of 3 or above on the AP test or a score of 550 or better on the SAT subject test reading exam in a modern foreign language.